Technology · Knowledge & Insight

 Build internally or work with us

-For saas CTOs already running an ML platform, the value we bring is not engineering — it is the operating model and the productized governance stack.
+For SaaS CTOs already running an ML platform, the value we bring is not engineering — it is the operating model and the productized governance stack.
 We have shipped enough variations of this workflow to know what fails in production, what reviewer queues look like at scale, and what evaluation cadence actually catches drift.
 Reusable knowledge, not reusable code.

 What to ask us before signing

-• Ask how we will move reporting cycle time, decision clarity, follow-through, and executive alignment within the first 30 to 60 days.
+• Ask how we report against reporting cycle time, decision clarity, follow-through, and executive alignment and how often the reports land on leadership's desk.

 Recommended first project